 Although John Bill's English county atlas was entered in the Stationer's Register in 1620 it was not until 1626 that *The abridgment of Camden's Britania With The Maps of the severall Shires of England and Wales* was published.

 There is just the one edition of this now rare series of miniature county maps by this English cartographer.
-Rather similar in style the miniature county maps by Pieter van den Keere but slightly more attractive and with much larger blank margins.
+Rather similar in style the miniature county maps by Pieter van den Keere but slightly more attractive and with flamboyant lettering much larger blank margins.
+They were amongst the first maps to show degrees of longitude and latitude marked on each map.
 The English text on verso does not match the map.
 This was done so that when you are viewing a map on the right hand side of the atlas (recto) the descriptive text appears on the left hand side (verso).
 You will probably find it difficult to locate a John Bill map for the county of your choice but that just adds more excitement to the quest.
+I have read that perhaps the number of copies printed was less than 200.

 44 1244 336004